bryanlabs/go-bryanlabs-dev/content/resume/markdown/resume.md

 Toptal is an exclusive network of the top freelance software developers, designers, finance experts, and project managers in the world.
 Top companies rely on Toptal freelancers for their most important projects.:

 * Provided AWS Consulting to Toptal Developers.
-* Technical consultent for developing a new business proposal for a key Toptal client.
+* Technical consultant for developing a new business proposal for a key Toptal client.

 **DevOps Engineer @ Stratus Solutions** October 2016 - Present

 Engineered AWS environments, created automation solutions, and prototyped new services:

-* Question writer/external SME for AWS DevOps Professional Certification Exam.
 * Automated AWS infrastructure using CloudFormation and terraform.
 * Developed various GoLang micro-services focused on integration with AWS, Microsoft, and SafeNet APIs.
 * Deployed Serverless website using CodeStar, CodeCommit, CodeBuild, CodePipeline, S3, Lambda (GoLang), API Gateway, CloudFront.